Kepler helps Twins bats get going in 4-2 win over Royals - WHIZ News

 Royals: RHP Zack Greinke (4-7, 4.29 ERA) takes the mound on Tuesday night.
 He’s coming off his best start of the season, 6 1/3 shutout innings in a win over Chicago last week.

 Twins: RHP Sonny Gray (6-3, 3.33 ERA) pitches the middle game of the series.
-He beat Kansas City on May 29 with six innings, two hits, one run and no walks in a 76-pitch performance.
+He beat Kansas City on May 29 with six innings, two hits, one run and no walks.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports